This article was updated on Oct. 2, 2018.

 Another way to keep employees engaged during a change management initiative is to help workers gain new skills and help them understand how these skills are good for both the organization and their careers.
 People feel motivated to excel when they make their own decisions at work, and according to the ADP Research Institute® (ADP RI) report, The Evolution of Work: The Changing Nature of the Global Workplace, 81 percent of employees feel positively about choosing "to work on personal interests/things that impact society."

 Deloitte notes that when a change is announced, people start to wonder if their skills will become obsolete and how much time they will have to spend adapting to the change.
 Organizations should anticipate these natural fears and help employees understand how they will benefit from learning new skills and allow them some freedom to choose what new skills they will learn.
 Engaging your workforce by asking them to stretch their skills not only helps them build expertise, but is also a key factor in maintaining their engagement.

 As a leader, you should communicate how the change benefits employees and gives them more autonomy.
-Deloitte notes, "Whenever possible, look to frame the messaging in terms of what employees will gain.
+According to Deloitte, "Whenever possible, look to frame the messaging in terms of what employees will gain.
 Highlight the professional development opportunities or the process efficiencies that the change initiative will deliver."

 Your Vision Creates Meaning

-According to the ADP Research Institute® The Evolution of Work report, "Today's workforce is more and more guided by a search for meaning or doing important work rather than by simply earning a paycheck with good benefits."
-So organizations should try to align the reasons for organizational change with their employees' desire to find meaning in their work.
+According to ADP RI, "Today's workforce is more and more guided by a search for meaning or doing important work rather than by simply earning a paycheck with good benefits."
+Organizations should try to align the reasons for organizational change with their employees' desire to find meaning in their work.
 Deloitte notes how one finance leader found success implementing change when he focused less on the numbers and more on connecting employees to a specific leader, cause and outcome.

 Successful Change Management Starts Here